EBay's profit beat shows there's life after PayPal

 Instead, the company raised its forecast for adjusted profit from continuing operations for the full year to $1.80-$1.82 per share from $1.72-$1.77.
 Analysts on average were expecting a profit of $1.78 per share, according to Thomson Reuters I/B/E/S.

-The increase reflects earnings performance in the second quarter as well as the repurchase of shares and a more favourable tax rate, Chief Financial Officer Scott Schenkel said on a call.
+The increase reflects earnings performance in the second quarter as well as the repurchase of shares and a more favorable tax rate, Chief Financial Officer Scott Schenkel said on a call.

 EBay added a net 8 million new active buyers in the three months ended Sept.
 30 compared with a year earlier.